RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #80

+And finally Jess and I walked around Old Mill for a while which was good for my legs.
+As the day dwindles down, I probably won't get much done, but I'm cool with the day off as I get back to things tomorrow.
+Hopefully I won't feel so dehydrated.

 ## #79

 For lunch I made a super healthy choice of getting a salad instead of french